Lortseam/completeconfig/README.md

 # CompleteConfig
 CompleteConfig is a flexible, all-in-one configuration API for [Fabric](https://fabricmc.net/) mods.
-Because of its object-oriented approach and annotation-based system, it's easy to integrate the library into your mod.
+It aims to be full-featured and extensible.

-## Features
+## Highlights
+Beside the basic elements of a config library, CompleteConfig offers some unique features:
+* Multiple configs
+* Nested class support - easily create a POJO structure
+* Simple integration into existing code
-* Creating, grouping and observing config entries
+* Listeners - observe your config entries
-* Building a customizable GUI (optional)
+* User-friendly save format
+* Commentable files - comments are retained permanently
-* Configurable file saving and loading
+* Configurable GUI generation
 * Extension system

 ## Setup